benasse/potoo/README.md

 1. `apt install -y wazo-plugind-cli`
 2. `wazo-plugind-cli -c 'install git https://github.com/benasse/potoo'`

+By default the service is stopped, it has to be started with `systemctl start potoo`

 ## Some interfaces

 ### Visualise queue from asterisk cli